All Episodes

 I don't have to repeat what he said.

-I had it written all down here.
+I had written them all down here.

 It's not an arcane science.